TUDelft-CITG/OpenTNSim/README.md

 ## Book

 Based on the examples and docs a book can be generated using the commands `make book` and cleaned up using `make clean-book`.
 These commands are unix only.

+## Code quality
+Code quality is checked using sonarcloud.
+You can see results in the across Actions section.